Whooping crane: Distribution and habitat

 Whooping cranes nest on the ground, usually on a raised area in a marsh.
 The female lays 1 or 2 eggs, usually in late-April to mid-May.
 The blotchy, olive-coloured eggs average 2½ inches in breadth and 4 inches in length (60 by 100 mm), and weigh about 6.7 oz.
 The incubation period is 29–31 days.
 Both parents brood the young, although the female is more likely to directly tend to the young.
 Usually no more than one young bird survives in a season.
 The parents often feed the young for 6–8 months after birth and the terminus of the offspring-parent relationship occurs after about 1 year.

 Breeding populations winter along the Gulf coast of Texas, United States, near Rockport on the Aransas National Wildlife Refuge and along Sunset Lake in Portland, Matagorda Island, Isla San Jose, and portions of the Lamar Peninsula and Welder Point, which is on the east side of San Antonio Bay.

-The Salt Plains National Wildlife Refuge in Oklahoma is a major migratory stopover for the crane population, hosting over 75% of the species annually.
+The Salt Plains National Wildlife Refuge in Oklahoma is a major migratory stopover for the crane population, hosting 60-75% of the species annually.

 As many as nine whooping cranes were observed at various times on Granger Lake in Central Texas in the 2011/2012 winter season.
 Drought conditions in 2011 exposed much of the lake bed, creating ample feeding grounds for these cranes just as they were taking their autumn migration through Texas.

 Predators

-Their many potential nest and brood predators include American black bear, wolverine, gray wolf, cougar, red fox, Canada lynx, bald eagle, and common raven.
+Their many potential nest and brood predators include the American black bear, wolverine, gray wolf, cougar, red fox, Canada lynx, bald eagle, and common raven.
 Golden eagles have killed some young whooping cranes and fledglings.
 Due to their large size, adult birds in the wild have few predators.
 However, American alligators have taken a few whooping cranes in Florida, and the bobcat has killed many captive-raised whooping cranes in Florida and Texas.
 In Florida, bobcats have caused the great majority of natural mortalities among whooping cranes, including several ambushed adults and the first chick documented to be born in the wild in 60 years.
 Adult cranes can usually deter or avoid attacks by medium-sized predators such as coyotes when aware of a predator's presence, but the captive-raised cranes haven't learned to roost in deep water, which makes them vulnerable to ambush.
 As they are less experienced, juvenile cranes may be notably more vulnerable to ambushes by bobcats.
 Patuxent Wildlife Research Center scientists believe that this is due to an overpopulation of bobcats caused by the absence or decrease in larger predators (the endangered Florida panther and the extirpated red wolf) that formerly preyed on bobcats.
 At least 12 bobcats have been trapped and relocated in an attempt to save the cranes.

+In Florida, whooping cranes may be eaten by some growth stage of invasive snakes such as Burmese pythons, reticulated pythons, Southern African rock pythons, Central African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas.